-A fabric is made of weft and warp yarn.
-Weft is the yarn that runs vertically, while warp is the yarn that runs horizontally.
+The fabric is made of weft and warp yarn.
+A weft is a yarn that runs vertically, while warp is the yarn that runs horizontally.
 They interlock with each other to form the fabric.
 While mending torn fabric, the darning stitch is used to ‘rebuild’ the weft and warp of the worn out area.

 You need to know the running stitch to be able to do darning stitch.